 One day, I was at an ice cream shop with a friend when I spilled Big Blue on my shorts.
 I walked back to my dorm to change, and, defeated, went to the boys’ dorm to study with some friends.
 Literally out of the blue (lol puns), he walked up to ask a mutual friend a question and we were introduced.
 I turned to my friend and said, “I’m going to marry that boy,” not expecting to be right in a million years.

 6. Romance in the Lab

-Back story: I was a new PhD student attending the joint lab meeting for the first time.
-He was a postdoc who asked many intelligent questions from another group.
+I was a new PhD student attending the joint lab meeting for the first time.
+He was a postdoctoral student who asked many intelligent questions from another group.
 “Impressive postdoc!” was my thought.
-Fast forward 6 months later, we had a chance to get to know each other while walking back to the department in the rain, after everyone else ditched us, because they were cycling instead of walking.
-I sent him email later on to see if he wanted to go for a coffee, he declined because he didn’t want to give me wrong impression.
-I just wanted to meet for coffee and chat.
-I had to clarify that I don’t ask guys out on dates.
+Fast forward six months later, we had a chance to get to know each other while walking back to the department in the rain, after everyone else ditched us, because they were cycling instead of walking.
+I sent him an email later on to see if he wanted to go for a coffee, he declined because he didn’t want to give me wrong impression.
+I just wanted to meet for coffee and chat, so I had to clarify that I don’t ask guys out on dates.
 The man should be the one asking me out.
 So, it was kinda awkward.

 We became friends over the museum exhibition and coffee/tea after that awkward email.
-Fast forward one month later, and three or four outings to hang out as friends.
-I tripped while crossing the road, almost fell and his arm caught me, so I held on to him.
+Fast forward one month later, and three or four outings hanging out as friends.
+I tripped while crossing the road, almost fell, and his arm caught me, so I held on to him.
 Very cheeky of me, some people might think.
 But it was genuine trip-and-fall situation, no time to think of what was in front of me.
-We held hands and it felt awkward.
+We held hands, and it felt awkward.
 I went home.

 – submitted by cindyckx